 Only to find a small snake had somehow nestled itself under it.

-Now I am no expert in snakes but from what I can gather in hindsight from the size, colour and general demeanour (as well as the sheer panic from everyone around me) this was an Egyptian saw scaled viper, one of the more dangerous species of snake in the country.
-Whatever breed it was it was obviously aggressive and I have never seen a bunch of Egyptians move so damn fast in my life as the tables around me scrambled away to safety with loud shouts of warning in Arabic for me to do the same!
+Now I am no expert in snakes but from what I can gather in hindsight from the size, colour and general demeanour (as well as thesudden screams and sheer panic from everyone around me) this was an Egyptian saw scaled viper, one of the more dangerous species of snake in the country.
+Whatever breed it was it was obviously aggressive and very pissed at being disturbed and I have never seen a bunch of Egyptians move so damn fast in my life as everyone on the tables around me scrambled away to safety with loud shouts of warning in Arabic for me to do the same!

 Before the snake could strike me – and there is absolutely no doubt in my mind that it would have – the cat had jumped down in between me and the snake and somehow managed to keep it at bay with its paws.
 If it hadn’t have been for that cat I have no doubt that snake would have had time to bite me, and if it had, I would have been very lucky to survive, even being in a major city!

-Long story short, the snake was dealt with and the cat and I were both fine.
+Long story short, the snake was dealt with (best not to ask) and the cat and I were both fine.

 After that, the cat finally accepted a small stroke and a cuddle from me and then disappeared over the wall as people returned, chairs were picked up and the small cafe began to return to a semblance of normality.

 I never saw that cat again, but I am convinced that she was watching over me!
 And the first opportunity I got after that I bought a small statue of Bast in remembrance of her.
 I still have it now, and I try every chance I get to pay back the karma by helping cats in need.

 I have no idea how that snake got under my pack, but I do know it is rare to come across them in the Egyptian desert, never mind the built up suburbs of Cairo!
 It was just one of those rare, unfortunate, can never plan for incidents that can happen anywhere at any time.